Caughill History, Family Crest & Coats of Arms

 Early Origins of the Caughill family

 The surname Caughill was first found in County Kerry and Tipperary as there are at least two distinct septs of the name.
 The first sept from County Kerry descend from the Heremon line of kings and were known as the Cahills of Connaught.
 The second sept claim descent from the Ir line of kings and were located at Corkashinny, or the parish of Templemore, Tipperary.
 This line further branched to the eponymous Ballycahill, Tipperary.
 Both branches descended from O'Connors, the Kings of Connacht, specifically "Cathal," also known as Conor na Luinge Luaithe, when anglicized means "Conor, the Swifter-Sailing Ship" which may elude to the seafaring coat of arms used by the family.

 This web page shows only a small excerpt of our Caughill research.
 Another 138 words (10 lines of text) covering the years 1654, 1796 and 1864 are included under the topic Early Caughill History in all our PDF Extended History products and printed products wherever possible.

 Caughill Spelling Variations

+The archives that survive today demonstrate the difficulty experienced by the scribes of this period in their attempts to record these names in writing.
 Spelling variations of the name Caughill dating from that time include Cahill, O'Cahill, Kahill, Cawhill, Cahille, Cahil, Cahaly, Cahell, Cahel, Caughell, Kahil, Kahel, Caill, Cail and many more.